 The progressive-reactionary indie duo Lilou & John was formed in 2015 by Lilou Dübeck (vocals, creative director) and John Dübeck (lyrics, guitars, bass guitars, manager).
-Their music spans across multiple genres many names have been suggested to describe it – art-rock, punk-art, steampunk, neofolk and even new genre names such as dissidentica, helter skelter, fashpunk and covfefe.
-Some have even gone so far as to stick to “two intense weirdos” or “nearly indescribable”.
+Their music spans across multiple genres with many names having been suggested to describe it – art-rock, punk-art, steampunk, neofolk and new names such as dissidentica, helter skelter, fashpunk and covfefe.
+Some have gone so far as to stick to “two intense weirdos” or “nearly indescribable”.

 The band has released four albums, 100 Faces (2016), Dissidentica (2017), Patriot Child (2018) and Airing from Kolyma (2018).

-An upcoming collaboration with American industry-metal artist Nerve War is planned for 2019.
+An upcoming EDM/rock crossover album is planned for 2019.